jaltmayerpizzorno/d2k/README.md

 ### To run the tests

-For the tests, you'll need Darknet built on `../darknet`.
+For the tests, you'll need Darknet built on `../darknet`, as I embed it using [ctypes](https://docs.python.org/3/library/ctypes.html).
 You can use the [original](https://github.com/pjreddie/darknet), but you may want to use [my clone](https://github.com/jaltmayerpizzorno/darknet) given a couple of small bugs I fixed (found while coding this project -- aren't tests wonderful?).